ravachol/kew/README.md

  * Search a music library with partial words from a directory, song or playlist.
  * Display album covers as ASCII art.
  * Display meta tags from the music being played.
- * Control the player with prev, next and pause.
+ * Control the player with previous, next and pause.

 ## Installing Prerequisites

-play requires ffmpeg and a TrueColor capable terminal to display colors properly, like Konsole or st.
+play requires ffmpeg and a TrueColor capable terminal, like Konsole or st, to display colors properly.

 For a complete list of capable terminals, see this page: [Colors in Terminal](https://gist.github.com/CMCDragonkai/146100155ecd79c7dac19a9e23e6a362) (github.com).